justinhartman/nova-conf/README.md

 <img style="float:left;width:100px;height:auto;padding:0 20px 0 0;"
 src="https://bit.ly/3er6C4J">[Nova][nova] editor syntax highlighter and code completion for all `.conf` and `.cnf` files.
-This extension will open up any config files for Apache, Redis, MySQL, Memcache, or any other file with a `.conf` or `.cnf` file extension.
+This extension will format any config files for Apache, Redis, MySQL, Memcache, or any other file with a `.conf` or `.cnf` file extension.